bagnalla/solver-aided-stpa/README.md

 `a.allowed` and `a.required`.
-They can be referred to inside constraint expressions. `a.allowed` is true iff the conjunction of `a`'s `allowed` constraints is true, and `a.required` is true iff the disjunction of `a`'s 'required' constraints is true.
+They can be referred to inside constraint expressions. `a.allowed` is true iff the conjunction of `a`'s `allowed` constraints is true, and `a.required` is true iff the disjunction of `a`'s `required` constraints is true.
 This enables a kind of compositional reasoning for UCAs like "this action is potentially hazardous when action `A` is allowed and action `B` is not required".